DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_start_writing.md

 * Item-select: refer to an item in another question by selecting it from the drop-down menu.
 This requires that the original question is filled out.

-### Navigate the planning “workspace”/ “project space”
+### Controlling what is presented in the Questionnaire tab
 **View** – note that you can control what is presented in the user interface.
 By default, only questions desirable the chosen project phase are visible and question tags are hidden.
 {% include image.html file="dsw_view.png" caption="View: Change visible features" alt="View menu allows to view or hide question tags and other features." %}

-**Tabs** - what do they mean?
-* Questionnaire: filling in the questions = defining your plan
+### The Metrics tab
-* Metrics – showing your metrics, connected to how much of the planned is filled out (other types FAIR/openness metrics are not supported in the current knowledge model, yet technically possible)
+This tab show your metrics, connected to how much of the planned is filled out (other types FAIR/openness metrics are not supported in the current knowledge model, yet technically possible)

-* Preview – to preview your export (but what kind of export will need to be defined)
-* Documents = the place you export of document from the solution.
+### The Preview tab
+Use the privew tab for previewing your finalized plan as you go along.

+### The Documents tab
+Use the Documents tab to export finalized plans in different formats.
 Currently, html and pdf are supported.

-* Settings – important to set what kind of export document that is wanted for preview.
+### The settings tab
+Here you can change the document template and document format, settings that again defines your preview and function as default values for exporting finaliced plans.